junxit/us-congress-bills-115/metadata.md

 - 2018-09-10 — Introduced in House
 - 2018-09-10 — Introduced in House
 - 2018-09-10 — Referred to the House Committee on the Judiciary.
+- 2018-09-13 — Committee Consideration and Mark-up Session Held.
+- 2018-09-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2018-09-25 — Considered under suspension of the rules. (consideration: CR H8815-8817)
+- 2018-09-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6758.
+- 2018-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-09-25 — Mr. Chabot moved to suspend the rules and pass the bill, as amended.
+- 2018-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8815)
+- 2018-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8815)
+- 2018-09-25 — Placed on the Union Calendar, Calendar No. 754.
+- 2018-09-25 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-966.
+- 2018-09-25 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+115-966.
+- 2018-09-25 — The title of the measure was amended.
+Agreed to without objection.